-- Is the number of deficient structures large enough that a project to replacement them will likely require construction along most (or all) of the ROW? - Are a large number of structures on the line beyond their life expectancy and should be evaluated for proactive replacement due to construction efficiencies? - Are there known issues or risks with the conductor type based on inspection or failure history? - Are there known issues with the shield wire based on inspection or failure history? - Is there a need for improvement in system protection and monitoring? - Are there known issues with the insulators based on inspection or failure history? - Are there concerns with obsolescence and ability to obtain replacement parts?
+- Is the number of deficient structures large enough that a project to replace them will likely require construction along most (or all) of the ROW? - Are a large number of structures on the line beyond their life expectancy and should be evaluated for proactive replacement due to construction efficiencies? - Are there known issues or risks with the conductor type based on inspection or failure history?

+- Are there known issues with the shield wire based on inspection or failure history? - Is there a need for improvement in system protection and monitoring? - Are there known issues with the insulators based on inspection or failure history? - Are there concerns with obsolescence and ability to obtain replacement parts?

-If an overhead transmission line is found to have limited asset condition issues, the initial solution concept will typically be targeted repairs to address those specific issues.
+If an overhead transmission line is found to have limited asset condition issues, the initial solution concept will typically be targeted repairs to address those specific issues (i.e. the Base Alternative or a version thereof with minor scope additions).
 A targeted repair could include replacing only damaged or degrading hardware or structure components (such as crossarms) or complete replacement of affected structures.
 However, if the asset condition analyses reveal more widespread issues along the transmission line, a full or partial line rebuild may be appropriately considered as the initial solution concept.